Australian Silky Terriers

 Lhasa Apso puppy

-The Breed Standard is a word picture of a pure-breed dog as published by the dog controlling bodies or Kennel Clubs in each breed's country of development.
-So the Breed specialist clubs were formed specifically for the purpose of developing a Breed Standard for their particular breed, selecting those unique physical characteristics which define the different dog breeds we know today.
+Breed specialist clubs were formed specifically for the purpose of developing the unique characteristic within a Breed Standard for their particular breed, and selecting them to define the different dog breeds we know today.
 Breed Standards remain the thread which holds together the fabric of the breeds.

 Over the years these Breed Standards have been subject to continual revision by committees of breed specialists.
 For example some Breed Standards have revised heights and weights in line with modern feeding which results in better bone formation, more substance, etc. Other Breed Standards have changed to accommodate modern grooming techniques.
 But these revisions still fully encompass correct breed type in the opinion of the breed specialists of today.